 Recently she won a Books Are My Bag award for the best breakthrough author, for her first book on Greek Mythology.
 Plus, she’s studying for a PhD in classics and she has previously worked in the publishing industry.
 If you’re after someone down-to-earth with a lot of knowledge that Jean’s channel would be perfect for you.

 FictionalFates is another new BookTube channel for me, but one of my all-five favourites.
 Joel is a black, bisexual writer and reader.
 His channel is very vocal about LGBT and QPOC rights and inclusivity and I have such respect for him.

 He tends to read more fantasy and young adult than adult fiction, and I’m more of an adult fiction reader.
 But his videos are so entertaining and fun that I look forward to everyone being uploaded.

 A Little Writer Em – Emily Merrill – is a BookTuber and author who is very down-to-earth and has a lot of my taste regarding books.
 Her BookTube is split between books and writing, again another thing I enjoy as a writer.
 Her first novel Mine was published in 2019; I’ve yet to read it but I’ve got it on my to-read list.

-The Book Leo BookTube channel is run by Leonie, and has well over 56.5k followers.
-Leonie is from the Netherlands, but her videos are aesthetically pleasing and lots of fun.
+The Book Leo BookTube channel is run by Leonie and has well over 56.5k followers.
+Leonie is from the Netherlands, but her videos are aesthetically pleasing and have lots of fun.
 She reads a lot more fantasy than I do, a common theme on BookTube.
 But her reviews are very insightful and enjoyable to listen to when I’m doing my make-up or eating my lunch.

 Who are your favourite BookTubers?
 Let me know in the comments below, I’m always looking for further channels to follow.